aleesang/milestone-project-final/README.md

     - Reset Password
     - Logging in
     - Checkout
+    - Sending queries through the enquiry form
+    - Incorrectly filling in fields to test validation
 - Responsiveness
     - Built mostly using mobile first approach
+    - Tested site was functional and user-friendly in mobile view

 #### Technologies Used For Testing
 - [HTML Validator](https://validator.w3.org/)
 - [CSS Validator](https://jigsaw.w3.org/css-validator)
+-

 **Browsers and Devices**
 - [Google Chrome](https://www.google.com/chrome/) was used predominately for testing and for Inspecting via Development Tools